eruizc-dev/eruizc-dev/website/src/blog/en/java-with-neovim.md

 # That's it!

-Hope this helped you set up your environment.
-I've made this guide to celebrate my javaniversary as today (February 17, 2024) is my third year developing Java on a daily basis, and I've been using Neovim for Java development since aproximately that much minus 2 months that took me to figure out how to set it up.
+I hope this helps you set up your environment.
+I have made this guide to celebrate my javaniversary as today (February 17, 2024) is my third year developing Java on a daily basis, and I have been using Neovim for Java development since aproximately that much minus 2 months that took me to figure out how to set it up.

 Additional resources: